MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 ### Attempt to access blocked sites

-1. Log into your test device where you've installed the GSA agent.
+1. Sign in to your test device where you installed the GSA agent.
-1. In the system tray, right-click **Global Secure Access Client**.
+1. In the System Tray, right-click **Global Secure Access Client**.
 Select **Advanced Diagnostics**.

    [ ![Screenshot of Global Secure Access System Tray options, Advanced diagnostics.](media/sse-deployment-guide-internet-access/global-secure-access-client-options-advanced-diagnostics.png)](media/sse-deployment-guide-internet-access/global-secure-access-client-options-advanced-diagnostics.png#lightbox)